sanji185/EYE_Blinking_Counter/README.md

 # EYE_Blinking_Counter

 In this project, we will count the number of blinks in a video or webcam.
-EYE- Blink Count Estimation Using Mediapipe Facemesh
+Count Estimation Using Mediapipe Facemesh

 follow these steps: